The Way of the Gun

-The Way of the Gun is a 2000 American Neo-Western heist action thriller film directed and written by Christopher McQuarrie in his directorial debut.
-It stars Ryan Phillippe and Benicio del Toro, with Juliette Lewis, Taye Diggs, Nicky Katt, Scott Wilson, and James Caan in supporting roles.
+The Way of the Gun is a 2000 American neo-Western action thriller film written and directed by Christopher McQuarrie in his directorial debut.
+It is about two low-level criminals (Ryan Phillippe and Benicio del Toro) who kidnap a woman (Juliette Lewis) pregnant with the child of a mafia money launderer, only to find themselves facing a more complex and dangerous situation than they first realized.
+Taye Diggs, Nicky Katt, Scott Wilson, and James Caan play supporting roles.

-The film was released on September 8, 2000, and was a commercial disappointment, grossing $13 million against a production budget of $8.5 million.
+The film was released on September 8, 2000, and was a minor commercial success, grossing $13 million against a production budget of $8.5 million.
 The critical reception was mixed, with some critics praising the acting, direction and action sequences, but criticizing the limits of the script, pacing and character development.

-The film is now considered a cult film.